kishandongare/django-practice/README3.md

 >> The term "Polymorphism" is the combination of "poly" and "morphs" which means many forms.

->> Example: The + operator in is used to perform two specific operations
+>> Example: The + operator is used to perform two specific operations

 ![image](https://user-images.githubusercontent.com/66677660/208247018-519d4931-3609-47e8-9069-bc7fba9451cf.png)